 - Once cooled down, grind it in a blender.
 While grinding, add water if needed.

-- Heat 2 tbsp oil in the same pan.
+- Heat 2 tablespoon oil in the same pan.
 Add ground masala paste.
 Add garam masala and fried soya chunks.
 Mix it well.

 - Add 2 cups water.
 Adjust salt and mix well.
 Cover and cook in medium flame for around 20 - 25 minutes or until soy is cooked well and absorbed the masala.
 In between, check whether it has got sufficient water and give it a stir.